farcaster-project/RFCs/03-farcaster-architecture.md

 ### Client & Daemon segregation rationale

-The rationale behind segregating the client and the daemon currently is not for security reasons - the client signs the transactions received from the daemon blindly, implying full trust (see *Security considerations* in [06.
-Datum & Instructions](./06-datum-and-instructions.md#security-considerations) RFC).
+The rationale behind segregating the client and the daemon currently is not for security reasons - the client creates and signs the transactions blindly based on received messages from the daemon, implying full trust (see *Security considerations* in [06.
+Datum & Instructions](./06-datum-and-instructions.md#security-considerations)).

-The client is the only component that has access to secret keys.
+The client is the only component that has access to secret keys that guarentee the safety of the swapped funds.

 The aim of this segregation is to improve flexibility and extensibility added by making the client peripheral to the swap stack, that is, other clients might be created, such as:

-- clients supporting hardware wallets
+- Clients supporting hardware wallets
-- mobile applications (that may run the daemon in the background or in a private server),
+- Mobile applications (that may run the daemon in the background or in a private server),
-- heavy- or light-weight desktop GUIs,
+- Heavy- or light-weight desktop GUIs,
-- scripted/automated backend clients (e.g. run by market makers, OTCs etc)
+- Scripted/automated backend clients (e.g. run by market makers, OTCs etc)

+We give a partial example of a `cli` client and a simple example of a `gui` client in [02.
+User Stories](./02-user-stories.md) to illustrate two implementation of a client.

 ## The `client` component